-Scaling and Root Planing Overview
+What Is Scaling and Root Planing?

-Best Candidates for Scaling and Root Planing
+When Is Scaling and Root Planing Needed?

 Gum disease can destroy the gums and bone that surround the teeth and lead to tooth loss if left untreated.
 To find out the details of your periodontal health, high-definition digital x-rays will be taken and we will measure the spaces between your gums and teeth, which are called periodontal pockets.
-X-rays will show whether gum disease has caused bone loss in your jaw, and the periodontal measurements let us know if these pockets, are deeper than 3mm.
+X-rays will show whether gum disease has caused bone loss in your jaw, and the periodontal measurements let us know if these pockets are deeper than 3mm.
 When appearing together, these indicators may show the presence of the periodontitis stage of gum disease.
 Other symptoms like bleeding, inflammation, tenderness, and recession of the gums may also be a symptom of periodontitis.
 Bad breath may also be a sign of the presence of disease-causing bacteria.
 To treat periodontitis and bring health back to your gums and teeth, scaling and root planing may be recommended, or our team may suggest a surgical procedure if the condition is in the advanced stage of periodontal disease.

-What To Expect with Scaling and Root Planing
+What Can I Expect With Scaling and Root Planing?

 It takes 1 – 4 visits to undergo scaling and root planing depending on where in your mouth active periodontal infection is present.
 For your comfort throughout your treatment, we will numb your gums with local anesthetic.
 Sedation services are also available to you if you feel anxious or fearful when visiting the dentist.
 Whatever the type of care you are receiving, your comfort and safety are our priority.
 When your gums are completely numb, our team will begin the process of removing plaque and tartar from your tooth surfaces beneath the gums.
 Your pockets (space between teeth) will be flushed clean, removing loose debris, and we may place antibiotics within these pockets to control bacterial growth.
 Early treatment with scaling and root planing care for your periodontitis can support you as you manage your gum health and protect your smile from the risk of tooth loss and other problems.

-Scaling and Root Planing Recovery
+Recovery After Scaling and Root Planing Therapy

-After your scaling and root planing procedure, we will go over instructions on how to manage any post-op discomfort, and share optimal techniques to care for your teeth and gums in the future.
+After your scaling and root planing procedure, we will go over instructions on how to manage any post-op discomfort and share optimal techniques to care for your teeth and gums in the future.
 Sensitivity to hot or cold and gum tenderness may be present for the first couple of days after this procedure.
 SRP eliminates plaque and tartar from root surfaces to help your infected gums heal and reattach to your teeth.
 This process shortens the depth of your periodontal pockets, which reduces the areas for destructive bacteria to live and damage your oral health.
-Meticulous, daily brushing and flossing can keep your teeth and gums as clean as possible and go a long way toward maintaining periodontal health and preventing active infections.
+Meticulous daily brushing and flossing can keep your teeth and gums as clean as possible and go a long way toward maintaining periodontal health and preventing active infections.
 We will show you the optimal technique to use at home after your scaling and planing procedure and are always available to answer questions and provide support.
 To support the health of your gums, teeth, and bone after treatment for gum disease, we may recommend regular periodontal maintenance and cleaning visits every 3 – 4 months.

-Scaling and Root Planing Insurance Coverage
+Is Scaling and Root Planing Covered by Insurance?

-Some coverage towards scaling and root planing periodontal treatment for gum disease is usually available from dental insurance plans.
+Some coverage for scaling and root planing periodontal treatment for gum disease is usually available from dental insurance plans.
 Our business staff will contact your provider to discover your particular benefits and let you know of any personal costs for your treatment.
 We provide several easy payment options, including low-cost financing with CareCredit®, to make dental care from Made Ya Smile Spring Cypress as affordable as possible.
 We are available to work with you to help you find a treatment option that fits comfortably within your budget.

-Scaling and Root Planing
+Scaling and Root Planing FAQ